-The second of a three part series covering logging, forest nursery, planting and seed-
+The second of a three part series covering logging, forest nursery, planting and seeding operations and the production of wood products.

-- 6.412 Forest Operations III (2 Class, 4 Lab Hrs/Wk)

-This phase deals with the industrial conversion of logs to marketable products with emphasis on pulp, fiber and chemical conversion processes. - 6.414 Forest Contracts (3 Class Hrs/Wk)
+- 6.412 Forest Operations III (2 Class, 4 Lab Hrs/Wk) Term Units 3 This phase deals with the industrial conversion of logs to marketable products with emphasis on pulp, fiber and chemical conversion processes. - 6.414 Forest Contracts (3 Class Hrs/Wk) Term Units 3

 The student is taught the elements of the various types of forest contracts.
 Also the individual roles in the administration of contracts to obtain the desired management results.
-Emphasis is placed upon the personal responsibilities of timbersale administrators, the records, and actions which may or may not be taken. - 6.416 Photogrammetry and Photo Interpretation (2 Class, 3 Lab Hrs/Wk) Term Units 3
+Emphasis is placed upon the personal responsibilities of timbersale administrators, the records, and actions which may ar may not be taken.

+6.416 Photogrammetry and Photo Interpretation (2 Class, 3 Lab Hrs/Wk) Term Units 3